lzenner/themed_tweaks/README.md

 --------------------------
 * SoD       - Stat-based observations and options
 * SoD       - Quest: Scouting the Coast Way Crossing
+* SoD       - Add reactions/options when 'A Historical Treatise of Dragonspear Castle' is found
 * SoD/BG2EE - Remove cut scenes that the PC shouldn't be privy to
 * SoD/BG2EE - Move dreams about Irenicus from SoD to BG2